 Even with a vaccine available, it is still important to wear a mask and to physically distance.

-There are activities that are safer for fully vaccinated people.
-However, many people remain unvaccinated, and the COVID-19 virus can still spread.
+Although the vaccines are safe and effective, many people remain unvaccinated, and the COVID-19 virus can still spread.
 It is very important that we all continue to use all the tools available to us to help stop this pandemic, including wearing a mask over your nose and mouth, washing your hands often, and staying at least 6 feet away from others in public.
 Getting the COVID-19 vaccination and following the CDC’s recommendations for how to protect yourself and others from getting sick will offer you the best possible protection from getting and spreading COVID-19.